-This chapter includes information on activity data, emission factors and methodologies used for estimating GHG emissions under IPCC Sector 2 Industrial Processes and Product Uses (IPPU) for the period 1990 - 2016.
-The following sub categories are included: Mineral industry, Chemical industry, Metal industry, Non-energy products from fuels and solvent use, Electronic Industry, Product uses as substitutes for ODS and Other product manufacture and use.
-Only process related emissions are considered under IPPU sector.
-Emissions due to fuel combustion in manufacturing industries are allocated to Energy sector (IPCC Category 1.A.2 Fuel Combustion - Manufacturing Industries and Construction).
+The following sub categories are included in CRF sector 2: Mineral industry, Chemical industry, Metal industry, Non-energy products from fuels and solvent use, Electronic Industry, Product uses as substitutes for ODS and Other product manufacture and use.

+Generally, only process related emissions are considered in this sector.
+Emissions due to fuel combustion in manufacturing industries are for the most part allocated to Energy sector (IPCC Category 1.A.2 Fuel Combustion - Manufacturing Industries and Construction).
+Moreover, emissions due to consumption of certain fuels (e.g. coke or coal) as feedstock in various production processes, are allocated to Energy sector as well, since they have been accounted for as fuel consumption in the national energy balance and reported in the Energy sector (for detailed explanation see chapter 3.1.1.)